MedicalGenomicsLab/Vigelint/PADA-WAN/README.md

 This script has been updated to support both the PanelApp Australia, and the Genomics England Instance of Panel App

 This script requires a parameters file, which contains information about the version of PanelApp to query, as well as the the input / output directories.
 The parameter file also contains the token files for both PanelApp Australia and Genomics England instance of PanelApp.
+You can replace the example token files in this file by following the steps above.

 An example of the parameter file can be found in /PADA-WAN/1-1/